yoember/yoember.github.io/index.md

 });
 ```
-If you click on the button, `saveInvitation` action will be called and shows an alert box, after it will setup a `responseMessage` property, finally deletes the content of `emailAddress`.
+If you click on the button, the `saveInvitation` action is called and shows an alert box, sets up a `responseMessage` property, and finally deletes the content of `emailAddress`.

 We have to show the response message.
 Extend your template.